jordanpym17/RAG-with-GCP/README.md

     streamlit run main.py
     ```

-## Requirements

-The `requirements.txt` file includes all the necessary libraries for this project.
-Make sure to install them in your virtual environment.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

-## Contributing

-Contributions are welcome!
-Please fork this repository and submit a pull request for any enhancements or bug fixes.

-## Acknowledgements

-- Thanks to Google Cloud Platform for providing robust and scalable cloud services.
-- Special thanks to the Streamlit team for the easy-to-use UI framework.

 ## Notes

 - Replace `ProjectID`, `Location`, and `Datastore` with your specific project details when setting up the GCP components.